 Faculty & Staff

-John Kerezy, assistant professor Journalism and Mass Communication, Tri-C
+John Kerezy, associate professor Journalism and Mass Communication, Tri-C

 A native of Cleveland, John Kerezy has also worked in journalism and public relations in Indiana, Alaska, and Washington, DC, as well as in England.
-Kerezy holds a bachelor's degree from Wabash College, a master's degree in journalism from the Ohio State University, and a post-graduate certificate in college teaching from Kent State University.
-Kerezy has nearly 40 years of continuous writing and public relations experience, dating back to freelancing articles in a neighborhood newspaper in Cleveland in 1973.
+Kerezy holds a bachelor's degree from Wabash College, a master's degree in journalism from the Ohio State University, and another master's and a post-graduate certificate in college teaching from Kent State University.
+Kerezy has 40+ years of continuous writing and public relations experience, dating back to freelancing articles in a neighborhood newspaper in Cleveland in 1973.

-Kerezy has worked as public relations officer at Wabash College, was a business press editor with Penton Media and served as an account executive with Alaska’s largest advertising and public relations agency, now known as Bradley/Reid Communications, where he practiced health care and government affairs PR.
+Kerezy has worked as public relations officer, was a business press editor with Penton Media and served as an account executive with Alaska’s largest advertising and public relations agency, now known as Bradley/Reid Communications, where he practiced health care and government affairs PR.
 He also worked as press secretary to the late Sen. Ted Stevens and was public relations and marketing director at Lakewood Hospital.

 In 1988 John began Kerezy Communications and directed or coordinated public relations and marketing communications programs for private business, non-profit organization and the Cleveland Teachers Union and other clients.

 Kerezy became an adjunct faculty member at Cuyahoga Community College in 2003 and joined the faculty full time in 2006.
 He serves on various college committees and holds positions on college journalism associations.
+He authored the book "Glory Reborn: Wabash College and its athletic teams, 1977-1982."
 Kerezy lives in Broadview Heights with his wife Kathy.

 Simone Barros graduated from Tisch School of the Arts at New York University receiving the Martin Scorsese Filmmaking Grant and Tisch Dean Craft Award.
 Recently the Cleveland Public Theatre produced her play, "Fail" in the AtTenTion Span ten-minute festival of devised plays and presented a staged reading of her two-act play, "Dating Godfrey."
 She has written for Comedy Central's "Tough Crowd with Colin Quinn" and CBS Daytime Drama "As the World Turns."
 Her other work includes the ten-minute play, "The Forest Court" award winning short film, "Falling in the Night," and feature screenplay, "Just Another Pop Star" workshopped with filmmaker Spike Lee.In the past 11 years, Simone Barros has worked on the production and editing staff for various films and television companies including A&E Television Networks, Comedy Central's "Chappelle's Show," Spike Lee's film "25th Hour," VH-1's "Say It Loud: Black Music in America," PBS documentary, "New York: A documentary Film" and "Reading Rainbow."